Todd Kohlhepp's house

 View Location

-He shot Meagan dead on December 25th or 26th and then buried her next to her husband in a shallow grave.
+He fatally shot Meagan on December 25 or 26 and buried her next to her husband in a shallow grave.

 Nine months after the double murder, he hired Kala Brown and her boyfriend, Charles David Carver, to remove brush from the same property.

-On August 31st, 2016, Kohlhepp shot Charles three times and wrapped his body in a blue tarp.
-Afterwards, he placed a chain around Kala's neck and kept her locked inside a metal storage container.
+On August 31, 2016, Kohlhepp shot Charles three times and wrapped his body in a blue tarp.
+Afterward, he placed a chain around Kala's neck and kept her locked inside a metal storage container.

-Over the course of the next two months, Kohlhepp repeatedly raped Kala.
+Over the next two months, Kohlhepp sexually assaulted Kala.
 To intimidate her, he showed her Charles' grave and the graves of Johnny and Meagan Coxie.

 When relatives reported the couple missing, Kohlhepp accessed Charles' phone and began using his Facebook account.